QuincyChengAtWork/katacoda-scenarios/jenkins-conjur-credentials-plugin/plugin.md

 ** Jenkins will be restarted, you may need to wait for 1-2 min and login to Jenkins dashboard again to proceed **

 ### Create Credential in Jenkins
-You can create the credential manually or by executing the following command
+You can create the credential manually or by executing the following commands

 ```
 docker exec -it jenkins bash